kwalczak80/Clonmel-Hiking-Club/README.md

 ### **Solved Bugs**
 <ul>
 <li>When project was deployed to Github I noticed that images in gallery section were not displayed correctly.
 To fix the issue I went to GitPod application and I right clicked on each picture to obtain a copy of relative path.
 Once the code was updated and pushed to Github this problem was no longer an issue.</li>
+<li>During the design process I noticed that some elements in the footer section were not correctly positioned on the page.
+This was related to divs overflow.
+To quickly locate the problem I used Unicorn Revealer in order to make relavant corrections in the code.</li>
 </ul>
 <hr>